1. What is Paid Family Leave (PFL)?

 8. If approved, when will the employee’s PFL leave begin and how long can it last?

 There is no waiting period for PFL benefits after an employee’s approved leave begins.
-As of January 1, 2018, a maximum of eight weeks of PFL leave is permitted during a rolling period of 52 weeks.
-An employee can take his or her approved benefit time all at once or break it up in full-day increments as needed, but either way, the employee cannot take more than the number of days he or she would work in eight weeks.
+As of January 1, 2019, a maximum of ten weeks of PFL leave is permitted during a rolling period of 52 weeks.
+An employee can take his or her approved benefit time all at once or break it up in full-day increments as needed, but either way, the employee cannot take more than the number of days he or she would work in ten weeks.

 9. How does an employee request intermittent PFL leave?

-If an employee is not sure of the dates of intermittent PFL leave at the time of the initial request, the employee can submit the request with tentative dates and then notify the Benefit Fund when the dates are known.
+If an employee is not sure of the dates of intermittent PFL leave at the time of the initial request, the employee can submit the request with tentative dates and then notify AliCare when the dates are known.
 Unlike FMLA, the employee cannot request partial-day leaves.
-No matter the number of requests or the number of qualifying events, during any consecutive 52- week period, the employee cannot take more time off than the number of days he or she would normally work in eight weeks.
+No matter the number of requests or the number of qualifying events, during any consecutive 52-week period, the employee cannot take more time off than the number of days he or she would normally work during the PFL leave.